Un Giro Económico para Bolivia: Principales Hallazgos y Prioridades de Reforma

 The most immediate green opportunity for Hermosillo lies in the mining of metals.
 Critical minerals required for the green transition, such as lithium and copper, are present in Sonora, but recent federal policy changes threaten expansion and productivity.
 The Government of Sonora needs to leverage its experience dealing with mining interests, environmental issues, and the demands of local communities to help co-produce mining policies which are both sustainable and productive.
 These can have positive spillovers in Hermosillo in the form of mining services growth and the location of mining company headquarters in the city, as in the past.

-Overall, Hermosillo has opportunities to leverage the green transition to help diversify its economy, but is not as well positioned as peers.
+Overall, Hermosillo has opportunities to leverage the green transition to help diversify its economy, but it is not as well-positioned as its peers.
 Hermosillo will need to coordinate investment efforts in order to compete with peer cities, who are better positioned to take advantage of these opportunities today.
 Industries such as manufacturing of electronic components and semiconductors and manufacturing of plastics products are among the more feasible and attractive industries for Hermosillo to target for promotion.
 Coordinating the manufacturing of green inputs with efforts to take advantage of solar energy resources is a strong strategy for the city.
 Large solar parks will need to be constructed to harness the cities’ solar energy resources.
 By using the planned build-out of these industries as a source of final demand, Hermosillo may be able to out-compete peer cities in attracting a solar panel OEM, which would help diversify the city into electronic components and semiconductors, as well as into the manufacturing of electric generation equipment.